-The municipality has developed water services development plan which was adopted by council in 2010 which is under reviewal, this plan will be used to address the back log of water supply in various settlements.
+The municipality has developed water services development plan which was adopted by council in 2018, this plan is used to address the back log of water supply in various settlements.
 This is a municipality where the potential exists of regional bulk water supply schemes respectively from the Inyaka dam and Sabie river.
 The water supply systems are very complex with some short term sub-regional surface water schemes with ground water schemes particularly in the distant rural localities.

 Water supply is a dominant problem, especially in rural areas where 30% does not meet RDP standard.
-More than 30% of the households do not have access to potable water,70% rely on tap water, while 25% rely on boreholes and 5% on natural water (spring and rivers).
+Around 24% of the households do not have access to potable water,70% rely on tap water, while 25% rely on boreholes and 5% on natural water (spring and rivers).